|

 1 September 42

-Following his mission on the 19thof August Schmitter receives a well deserved break from combat duties and likely in light of his duty to the Fatherland, Leutnant Wilhelm Schmiiter is promoted in rank to Oberleutnant (158).
+Following his mission on the 19thof August Schmitter receives a break from combat duties and likely in light of his duty to the Fatherland, Leutnant Wilhelm Schmiiter is promoted in rank to Oberleutnant (158).

 Oberleutnant Wilhelm Schmiiter

-Oberleutnant Schmitter being interviewed during a rare lull in
+Oberleutnant Schmitter being interviewed by a Kriegsberichter

 19 September 42